Directions: Located on Road 158 off Hwy 395 about 15 miles northeast of

 opportunities exist along the western and northern shoreline where tule reedbeds exist.
 Also try the beach area along the drop-off.

 This lake has some very large Browns and Rainbows.
-The lake also recieves about 85,000 Rainbow and 10,000 Cutthroat plants
+A good population of Sacramento Perch has also established themselves in the shallows near the tules.
+The lake recieves about 85,000 Rainbow and 10,000 Cutthroat plants

 annually from DFG.
 The marina rears another 10,000 rainbows that reach up to 2 Lbs each before they release them into the

 lake.
-The marina also purchases about 500 trophy-sized Rainbows from Alper's Ranch annually.
 Try streamers, such as a Brown or

 Olive Twin Lake Special.

 Grant Lake (1,100 acres) is the largest of the four lakes but has some excellent flyfishing opportunites.
 It is a long lake, 8 miles of shoreline, a sandy bottom

 and a deep channel through the middle of it.
 Originally, Grant lake was 150 acres but was enlarged in 1939 with a concrete dam.
 There were no fish within Grant Lake prior to 1880 until Lahontan Cutthroats were introduced from freight train wagons coming from the East Walker River over Conway Summit.
 Brown Trout were introduced in 1919 as fingerlings and plantings continued until 1942.
 Today, Grant gets about 50,000 Rainbow trout plants, 12-14 inches annually, some Lahontan Cuts and subcatchable Browns.
 However, the lake consists of many more large